-We are pleased to submit this Actuarial Funding Valuation as of June 30, 2017 to calculate the Actuarially Determined Contribution for the fiscal year ending June 30, 2019 under the current funding and asset allocation and assuming contributions would be fully funded and invested similar to the pension plan.
-This report incorporates updated payroll information and replaces all prior reports.
-The report summarizes the actuarial data used in the valuation, calculates the Actuarially Determined Contribution and the Actuarial Accrued Liability.
+We are pleased to submit this Actuarial Funding Valuation as of June 30, 2017, which includes the projected Unfunded Actuarial Accrued Liability as of June 30, 2019 and the Actuarially Determined Contribution for the fiscal year ending June 30, 2020.
 This report was based on the census data and financial information provided and/or affirmed by the Vermont State Employees' Retirement System, and the terms of the Plan.
+In addition, it is also based on the current funding and asset allocation, and assumes contributions would be fully funded and invested similar to the pension plan.
 The actuarial calculations were completed under the supervision of Yori Rubinson, FSA MAAA, Vice President and Retiree Health Actuary.